patrickmcquay/Tidal/README.md

     2. the remaining left click wire goes to pad 3
     3. the remaining right click wire goes to pad 4
     4. the remaining middle click wire goes to pag 5
-    5. the wire from the leftmost pad on the scroll wheel encoder board goes to ground
+    5. the wire from the leftmost pad (or topmost, if the board is mounted in the mouse) on the scroll wheel encoder board goes to ground
     6. the other two wires from the scroll wheel encoder go to pads 6 and 7 on the pro micro.
 If the scroll wheel scrolls backwards, flip these two wires.
 10. now wire the sensor. (remember the silkscreen might be backwards)
     1. run 3 inch wires off of all of the pads on the sensor except motion (its not needed).